blegas78/chaos/README.md

 ## Usage

 Outside of pausing/resuming, there's not much that needs to be done on the streamer's side.
-With all systems up and running, your viewers should be able to vote and cause you all sorts of hell.
+With all systems up and running, your viewers should be able to start voting and cause you all sorts of hell.

 #### Pausing
 Chaos initializes in a paused state.
 This paused state prevents any modifier from running, passing through all controls as normal.
-To resume chaos, press the Share button.
-If you want to pause again, press Options.
 Pausing chaos will let you navigate things like your console's system menu without wreaking true havoc.

+  - To resume Chaos, press the *Share* button.
+  - To pause Chaos, press the *Option* button.

 >Note: This means that you will actively need to resume chaos whenever you enter your game's pause menu.